LucasCavalei/GameStore/README.md

 npm test
 all tests are in foder server/** _tests_**

 It checks if routes are working with the proper user end purchaise payload using supertest and mathers

 ### 😉 Adicional information

-The backend was first created using mogoose library, after substituted to pure Mongodb.
+The backend was first created using mongoose library, after substituted to pure Mongodb.
 The main folder structure are Routes, controllers, respository includig express-Adapter as design Patter.
 The client side was implemented using Redux